 - Measurable or evaluable disease per RECIST 1.1 (Part 1A).
 For Parts 1B and 2, at least one measurable lesion per RECIST 1.1 that has not been previously irradiated.
 In CRPC subjects (Parts 1B and 2) without measurable disease per RECIST 1.1, a PSA that is concordant with clinical disease progression (rising) is eligible.
 A PSA value of 2 ng/ml or greater is required for study entry.

 - Subjects must have recovered (i.e., Grade 1 [or better] based on CTCAE v5.0) from all toxicity associated with previous chemotherapy, targeted therapy, experimental therapy, biological therapy, immuno-oncology therapy, surgery, radiotherapy, or other locoregional therapy.
-(Exception: Subjects may enter with continuing alopecia regardless of any CTCAE grade or with Grade 2 or better neuropathy.)
-The following intervals must elapse between end of last treatment and receiving the first dose of
+(Exceptions include subjects with continuing alopecia regardless of any CTCAE grade, Grade 2 or lower neuropathy, and well-controlled hypothyroidism and/or adrenal insufficiency.)
+The following intervals must elapse between end of last treatment and receiving the first dose of SM08502:

 - Chemotherapy: 3 weeks

 - Mitomycin C or a nitrosourea: 6 weeks

 - Targeted therapy, including monoclonal antibodies and immuno-oncology therapies: 4 weeks or 5 half-lives, whichever is shortest

 - Anti-hormonal therapy: 3 weeks.
 The exception is ADT (such as goserelin or leuprolide) for subjects with CRPC who are progressing on therapy, ADT may be continued in this study.